| Share Content with Friends & Clients |

 - Doshas (in Ayurveda) - Vata, Pitta, Kapha, Blood (Sri Lankan Ayurveda)

-- Temperaments (in Greek Medicine) - Phlegmatic, Sanguine, Choleric, Melancholy
+- Humors (in Greek Medicine) - Phlegmatic, Sanguine, Choleric, Melancholy

 - Organs (in Chinese Medicine) - Liver, Gallbladder, Spleen, Stomach, Heart, Small Intestine, Lung, Colon, Kidney, Bladder, etc.